deepakkum21/rxjs/filtering-operators.md

 ## 5. tap()

 - Used to perform side-effects for notifications from the source observable
-- used ofr debugging purpose
+- used for debugging purpose
 - below handlers rae present

   - next